Austria

 Despite the ongoing online boom in many sectors, the online share in the food retail industry in Austria remains low compared to other industries: In 2022, it was only about 2.8% of the total market, and even by 2024, this share is expected to stay below 3%.
 This figure includes both sales from domestic and international online stores of pure online providers as well as the online sales of brick-and-mortar retailers.

 The perishable nature of products and the logistical challenges make online sales in this sector difficult.
 Additionally, Austria is one of the European leaders in supermarket density.
 The high availability of food markets, often within short distances, makes in-store shopping the preferred choice for many consumers, as it allows for quick and flexible purchases.
+Especially durable goods like wine, beverages, and specialty products dominate the online business.
+Nevertheless, in recent years, many brick-and-mortar retailers have upgraded and launched their own online stores, so a further increase in the online share of food retail is expected in the future.

 Market concentration in the food retail sector increases